 4. YARN cluster: This mode is currently only supported for HDInsight and Cloudera Altus within Talend.
 In this mode as we mentioned above, Talend will run the Spark “driver” inside YARN at the Hadoop cluster level.

-Top 3 Questions on Talend and Apache Spark, Answered:
+Top three questions on Talend and Apache Spark, Answered:

 - Does Talend submit all the libraries and files needed for the job to the Spark Master at a single moment or certain information still runs on the studio?